skip to main content

 Competitions

-Our 2025 competitions are now open!
-Submit flash fiction (up to 300 words) short stories (up to 3,000 words) and the first 5,000 words of your novel for adults or young adults.
-Closing date: 22 September
+Our Mslexia Fiction Competition is open!
+Send us short stories up to 3,000 words; flash fiction up to 300 words; and the first 5,000 words of your novel for adults or young adults.
+Closing date: 21 September

 3trollyheart